starcoinorg/starcoin/vm/framework/starcoin-framework/tests/compiler-v2-doc/genesis.md

 <tr>
 <td>1</td>
-<td>All the core resources and modules should be created during genesis and owned by the Aptos framework account.</td>
+<td>All the core resources and modules should be created during genesis and owned by the Starcoin framework account.</td>
 <td>Critical</td>
 <td>Resources created during genesis initialization: GovernanceResponsbility, ConsensusConfig, ExecutionConfig, Version, SetVersionCapability, ValidatorSet, ValidatorPerformance, StakingConfig, StorageGasConfig, StorageGas, GasScheduleV2, AggregatorFactory, SupplyConfig, ChainId, Configuration, BlockResource, StateStorageUsage, CurrentTimeMicroseconds.
 If some of the resources were to be owned by a malicious account, it could lead to the compromise of the chain, as these are core resources.
-It should be formally verified by a post condition to ensure that all the critical resources are owned by the Aptos framework.</td>
+It should be formally verified by a post condition to ensure that all the critical resources are owned by the Starcoin framework.</td>
 <td>Formally verified via <a href="#high-level-req-1">initialize</a>.</td>
 </tr>

 <tr>
 <td>2</td>
-<td>Addresses ranging from 0x0 - 0xa should be reserved for the framework and part of aptos governance.</td>
+<td>Addresses ranging from 0x0 - 0xa should be reserved for the framework and part of starcoin governance.</td>
 <td>Critical</td>
 <td>The function genesis::initialize calls account::create_framework_reserved_account for addresses 0x0, 0x2, 0x3, 0x4, ..., 0xa which creates an account and authentication_key for them.
 This should be formally verified by ensuring that at the beginning of the genesis::initialize function no Account resource exists for the reserved addresses, and at the end of the function, an Account resource exists.</td>
 <td>Formally verified via <a href="#high-level-req-2">initialize</a>.</td>